Troubleshooting

 While our goal for getting started is to be as simple as dropping our Agent into your app's environment, we know that all environments have their unique implementations, and so getting started might run into a snag from time to time.

 This page will cover the most common issues we see when users try to get started.
-If you don't see your issue, please check out our comprehensive (and constantly growing) set of help articles.

 1. I'm getting an error about failed to list network interfaces